Морские обезьянки в аквариуме: как разводить, зачем нужны

 addition, users can select to always restore the browser windows and tabs

-from their last open session when starting SeaMonkey. - Reopening closed browser windows (Undo Close Window) is
+from their last open session when starting SeaMonkey.

-now possible. -
+now possible.

-History is now stored in a better database solution, so
+• History is now stored in a better database solution, so

 that it can easily keep more information, and the location bar determines